28th June 2018

 A Creative Way to Explore Literacy at Darling View – Market Street Early Learning Centre

 There are many other ways to develop literary skills in children than through rote learning.
-Educators at Guardian centres support children in their literacy development by providing them with a range of different forms of literary materials, encouraging participation in individual and group learning experiences and giving children a positive space in which to feel comfortable around literacy concepts.
+Educators at Guardian centres, such as Darling View, support children in their literacy development by providing them with a range of different forms of literary materials, encouraging participation in individual and group learning experiences and giving children a positive space in which to feel comfortable around literacy concepts.

 The children at Darling View – Market Street Early Learning Centre have been exploring literacy concepts in their own way through a recent project called “Map of Names”.
 Angelique Sinesiou, Educational Leader at the childcare centre in Sydney’s CBD says the “Map of Names” project came about as an extension of the children’s interest in maps as well as in writing their own names.
 Through provocations, the educators offered the children a way to combine the two.